 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-How To Make Polish Nut Rolls
+How To Make Walnut Nut Rolls

 This recipe focuses on the classic walnut filling, but feel free to experiment with other flavors like apricot, prune, or chocolate for a unique twist.